Diabetes And Your Feet

 If Neuropathy sets in, you lose a very important protective system: pain.
 Without pain, you won’t feel it if there’s a stone in your shoe, or if you hit your toe on a chair, or even if you break a bone!
 Because of this, it becomes very easy to injure your feet – sometimes seriously – without knowing it.
 You can then continue to walk on the injured foot, making the injury worse with every step.

 The injury you can’t feel is just the beginning.
 The same low circulation that caused the neuropathy in the first place now slows down healing and makes the injury vulnerable to serious infection.
 Wounds can get worse rather than better (ulcers).
 Broken bones can set in the wrong position.
 If infection turns to gangrene, amputation may be required.

 Even if you don’t have neuropathy, taking good care of your feet is a must if you are Diabetic.
 With or without neuropathy, healing from little scrapes and minor bruises can be a major ordeal.
 To take care of your feet:

 - Most importantly, pay attention to your feet.
 They can tell you a lot!
 Inspect your feet every day.
 Use a mirror or camera if it helps to see the bottom.
 Look for any signs of injury: redness, scrapes, cuts, calluses or corns.
 Don’t forget to look between your toes.
 If you see anything out of the ordinary, talk to your doctor as soon as you can.
-If your feet ever become swollen and red, go immediately to the Emergency Room as a serious injury may have taken place.

 - Wear good quality footwear and have it fit by qualified professionals.
 Most people with Diabetes (even those without diagnosed neuropathy) tend towards shoes that fit too small, so don’t worry if the shoes feel a bit too big.
 This is why it is important to be fit by a pro.